Arctic Moon

-Tomasz Popielarski, better known as Arctic Moon (born c.
-1988) is a Polish DJ and music producer who hails from Szczecin, Poland.
+Tomasz Popielarski, better known as Arctic Moon (born 25 April 1988), is a Polish DJ and music producer who hails from Szczecin, Poland.
 In 2012 and in 2013, he ranked in the DJ Mag top 200 DJs in the world.
 Armin van Buuren used Arctic Moon's remixed track "Coming Home" for the remix version of the album titled "Intense - The More Intense Edition."

 Biography

 Thomas Popielarski started producing music in late 2003 and in 2004, he began to produce dance/hard dance music under the alias of East-NRG System.

 In 2007, he focused on creating uplifting and euphoric trance music encompassing elements of classical, new age, chill-out and rock music.

 Arctic Moon later became synonymous with labels such as Armada Music and Aly & Fila's Future Sound of Egypt Recordings internet radio show.
 He released singles "True Romance" and "Adelaide" on the latter label.
 The tracks peaked on download charts and gained large support from other DJs.

 Arctic Moon has also remixed Aly & Fila's vocal trance track "It Will Be OK", Dash Berlin's single "Till the Sky Falls Down" and Vast Vision's "Ambrosia".
 His other remixes were featured on labels such as Blue Soho and Arisa Audio.